 Granted, I’m not the finest beer connoisseur, but my colleagues are – and they seemed pleased with the solid craft selection that Beau’s had on tap.
 As for me, s’ok, I still managed to look deceptively cool with my (rather tasty) cider.

 With so many gastronomical options, the event also made for a great foodie destination.
-After indulging in a charcuterie poutine and with a schnitzel in hand, we headed off to catch a traditional Oktoberfest activity: the keg toss competition.
+After indulging in a charcuterie poutine with a schnitzel in hand, we headed off to catch a traditional Oktoberfest activity: the keg toss competition.
 The night later ended with punk-rock performances by independent Canadian artists at the Black Forest stage near the skater-filled halfpipe, a prime hangout spot.

 What Could Be Improved